glycerine/spin_paxos/README.md

 external (Paxos) service rather than taking responsibility and solving it itself.

+In an amusing reversal on intent, Alex gives the above Venn diagram to suggest that Raft is a good idea only at an intersection of concerns.
+For my use of creating a membership service/configuration server for other protocols, this is the exact use case, and thus strongly argues for Raft.
+In order to minimize dependencies, I don't want an external configuration service.
+Everything is going to contend on the state of the configuration, so livelocking on that would be bad.

 Note that a limitation is that the Raft protocol only allows the addition of a single node at a time to its own state machine (as opposed